WA-Department-of-Agriculture/washi/README.md

 ### Install and register fonts

-`washi` uses Poppins and Lato fonts.
+`washi` uses Poppins and Lato fonts through the [{extrafont}](https://github.com/wch/extrafont) package.
 You can install these on your computer by running:

 ``` r
 washi_install_fonts()
 ```

-This function will open a window with the font files for you to install, and provides instructions for installation.
+This function opens a window with the font files and provides instructions for installation.
 Alternatively, you can download and install the font families directly from Google:

 - Poppins: <https://fonts.google.com/specimen/Poppins?query=poppins>
 - Lato: <https://fonts.google.com/specimen/Lato?query=lato>